ovh/docs/CONTRIBUTING.md

 ### Pull requests and commit form

-The contributions should be done using GitHub Pull Requests.
+The contributions should be done using GitHub Pull Requests on **develop** branch only.
 We use a standard form for all commits : <Language - Type of change (Add / Update) - Directory name>.
 For example : FR Update Change email password.
 Product shortcut can be added if relevant.

 ### Pull Request Reviews